top of page

 Left of right handed bansuri.

-Tuning the bansuri to 440hz or 432hz**
+Tuning the bansuri to 440hz, 432hz or any other frequency

-* Traditional bansuris normally have one or two extra hole apart from the six holes that are covered with the hands.
+Traditional bansuris normally have one or two extra hole apart from the six holes that are covered with the hands.
 The reason why these extra holes are made is for tuning the fundamental frequency of the flute, so these holes are not normally used by the player, however, you can use them by covering them with the knee in bass flutes and the pinky finger in small flutes.

 The 7th hole flute is a more traditional bansuri which can reach Tivra Madyam or half tone lower when covered with the pinky or by the knee in bass flutes.
 The 8 hole flute can reach Shuddh Madyam or one tone lower if all holes are covered, it also brings a slightly easier high register.